lauxj/agent-like-observers-ewfs/README.md

 ```

 Using VS Code: A simple installation with VS Code would be to download the repository as a ZIP file, store it locally and then open it in VS Code.
 In the Terminal in VS Code, run the bash command above from the 3rd line.
-To run the notebook, choose the installed .venv kernel.
+To run the notebook, choose the installed .venv kernel i VS Code.

 ## Usage